- Commencement Ceremony

 Sign language interpreters will interpret the commencement ceremony.
 Interpreters will fingerspell graduates’ names, upon request.
 Requests for fingerspelling graduate names should be made at the commencement rehearsal.

 Guest Transportation to and from the Community Arts Center

 Bus transportation for guests will be provided between Main Campus and the Community Arts Center.
-The buses will depart from Main Campus parking lot located outside the Hager Lifelong Education Center along West Third Street.
-For the Friday ceremony, the buses run from 1:45 to 3 p.m.; for the Saturday morning ceremony, they run from 8:45 a.m. to 10 a.m.; and for the Saturday afternoon ceremony, they run from 12:15 to 1:30 p.m.
-Bus transportation for guests will be provided back to Main Campus after each ceremony.
+The buses will depart from the Main Campus parking lot, located outside the Hager Lifelong Education Center along West Third Street, from 9 a.m. to 11 a.m..
+After the ceremony, bus transportation back to Main Campus will run through 1:30 p.m.
 Buses are handicap accessible.

 All candidates for graduation wear the caps and gowns of their certificate or degree over appropriate dress clothing.
 Dresses, skirts, and long slacks are appropriate; shorts and jeans are not.
 Both men and women should wear hard-soled dress shoes.
 Due to the slope of the auditorium aisles and the polished stage floor, which may be slippery, women should avoid wearing high heels.

 Caps, Gowns & Graduation Announcements

 Students who plan to participate in the commencement ceremony are required to wear appropriate graduation attire.
 Commencement attire, custom graduation announcements, and diploma frames may be purchased at the College Store or online at www.penncollegebooks.com.
 Please check with College Store staff about ordering class rings.

 Cap, Gown, Required Accessory Prices

 - Certificate cap, gown, and tassel . . . $36.00 (plus sales tax)